 From November 2001 until May 2004, Paula took a temporary position as Assistant Professor at the Chemistry and Biochemistry Department Faculty of Science, University of Lisbon, Portugal.

-Paula Ferreira was recently Invited Professor at the IC2MP (Institut de Chimie des Milieux et Matériaux de Poitiers), Université de Poitiers, France ( 2 months - from the 16th of September to 15th of November 2013).
+Paula Ferreira was Invited Professor at the IC2MP (Institut de Chimie des Milieux et Matériaux de Poitiers), Université de Poitiers, France ( 2 months - from the 16th of September to 15th of November 2013).

 The research interests of Paula involve the synthesis, structural and physical characterization and processing of nanofunctional and nanoporous materials for microelectronics and energy applications.
 Paula has interests on developing chemical based bottom-up approaches for low cost and sustainable synthesis of functional materials, pursuing to understand the relation between morphologies, dimensionality and architecture on the physical properties.
 She has been exploiting hydro-/solvo- thermal and sol-gel synthesis for the preparation of nanoparticles, nanoporous and porous thin films of functional materials.
 Electrochemical and electrophoretic deposition techniques have been used for the preparation of composite materials starting from the porous matrices.
 The development of novel Periodic Mesoporous Organosilicas containing functional groups interesting for acid or basic catalysis, CO2 capture or selective adsorption, enhancement of the protonic conduction under low relative humidity and temperature above 100 °C conditions has been one of the main areas of research.
 Another topic is the searching for green methodologies for low temperature, low cost fabrication and assembly of functional materials based on nanoporous and nanostructured metal oxide ferroelectrics and ferromagnetics as powder or thin films.
 It should be emphasized that Paula Ferreira has a long experience on the synthesis and characterization of porous materials and is currently focused on the functionalization of the pores of porous matrices towards multifunctional composites for advanced applications.
+She is also interested in functional bionanocomposites for emerging applications.